jakobmulvad/elo-rankings/README.md

 #### `POST: /game/nvn`

 Calculates and updates the Elo rating of the winners and losers of a N vs N game.
-The number of winners and losers must be the same for this calucation to work.
+The number of winners and losers must be the same for this calculation to work.

 Request body:
 ```